elceef/dnstwist/docs/README.md

 encodable using punycode, most TLD authorities will reject them during domain registration process.
 In general, TLD authorities disallow mixing of characters coming from different Unicode scripts or maintain their own sets of acceptable characters.
-With that being said, the homogylph fuzzer was build on top of carefully researched range of Unicode characters (homoglyphs) to ensure that generated domains can be registered in practice.
+With that being said, the homoglyph fuzzer was build on top of carefully researched range of Unicode characters (homoglyphs) to ensure that generated domains can be registered in practice.